shalemn4/Linchpin-production-web/README.md

 ---

 ## 🚀 Getting Started
-2️⃣ Install dependencies
+Install dependencies :
 npm install

-3️⃣ Run the dev server
+Run the dev server :
 npm run dev

-📦 Build for production
+Build for production :
 npm run build

-To preview the production build locally: npm run preview
+To preview the production build locally : npm run preview

 📝 Note
 This website was deployed and live in production for one month.
 However, due to some reasons, it had to be taken down afterward.

-🔮 Future Improvements
+🔮 Future Improvements:
 Add backend integration (REST / GraphQL)
 Add authentication & user roles
 Add testing with Vitest / Cypress